 How to make your weed seedlings grow faster?

 Cannabis is a sentient being and when she is a seedling, she is at her most fragile.
 Some things, like her timeline, cannot be altered.
-Increasing the amount of light that a seedling receives to 24 hours a day will give her the most opportunity to grow.
-Managing her environment so that it is not too hot or humid, and making sure to not overwater, will set her up for success.
+Increasing the hours of light that a seedling receives to 20 hours a day will give her the most opportunity to grow.
+Managing her environment so that it is not too hot or humid, and making sure to not overwater, and transplanting early will set her up for success.

 When to transplant cannabis seedlings to bigger pots?